 The funding is regarded as a discretionary government grant if the recipient is a nongovernmental organisation (e.g. university, independent public institution, municipality, joint municipal authority, association, business, foundation, foreign organisation or private individual).
 The funding is allocated to the host organisation – not the researcher – and the organisation is thus regarded as the recipient of the grant (as per the Finnish Act on Discretionary Government Transfers), and will accordingly be required to assume all related obligations.

 A research organisation refers to an organisation whose primary goal is to conduct independent basic research, industrial research or experimental development or to disseminate its results widely by means of education, publication or knowledge transfer.
 Research organisations are, for example, higher education institutes, research institutes, technology transfer organisations, innovation intermediaries, and research-oriented physical or virtual collaborative entities, regardless of their legal status (organised under public or private law) or financing source.

 Funding to non-research organisations

 The primary goal of non-research organisations is related to other activities than independent research or dissemination of research results.
-The Academy does not grant funding to support economic activity.
+The Research Council does not grant funding to support economic activity.
 Economic activity is defined as all activity where goods or services are offered on an open market.
-As a rule, Academy funding is not granted to support economic activity.
+As a rule, Research Council funding is not granted to support economic activity.
 Economic activity is defined as all activity where goods or services are offered on an open market.
 Funding may be granted for economic activity only if it can be granted in keeping with the EU’s state aid rules in the form of de minimis aid.

 Applicants should contact us before applying, if they intend to apply for funding for non-research organisations.

-Business collaborators in Academy-funded projects
+Business collaborators in projects funded by the Research Council

 Full cost model